 Charitable Company (NB you must be registered both as a charity and a company)

 Excepted Charity (see Excepted charities - GOV.UK for more information on these)

 To be eligible to apply, your total annual income as shown in your most recent accounts should be no more than £250,000.

 If your income is above that in your latest accounts but your average income over the most recent three years is under £250k then you can still apply – this is to allow for one-off “good” years.

-We are keen to support small organisations and our preference is to fund those already established rather than new ones (though these are still eligible).
+We are keen to support small organisations where our funding will have more of an impact and our preference is to fund those already established rather than new ones - though these are still eligible.

 Individuals (including via bursaries)

 Party-political organisations or Party-political campaigning (charitable campaigning is okay)